junckerlab/ctc-sop/README.md

   - 0.1% Tween-20, 1% BSA, in PBS
   - _for 250 ml: 2.5 g BSA + 250 ul Tween + 250 ml PBS_

-# CTC CAPTURE BY GRAVITY FILTRATION #

-*All solutions should be filtered/prepared using filtered PBS in order to reduce dust on the filters.
-Wash the cartridges and o-rings with DW before use.*

 ### Variations ###

 - The backrinse step can be substituted with a forward rinse of 5 ml x2 PBS.
 This decreases the chances of losing small CTCs during the rinse at the cost of lowered purity (more WBCs).

-## Coat Filters in BSA ##

-_Comment: This step should be part of the fabrication, not the GuF SOP_

-- Why: To prevent non-specific adsorption and reduce WBCs sticking to filter
-- Incubate filters overnight in 2% BSA in PBS at 4C
-- Filters may be loaded into the cartridge directly from their BSA bath.
-Filters not to be used immediately are placed be in a dish or well plate and stored until use.
+# At Lab the day before #

-## Loading filter on cartridge ##
+## Assemble cartridge and incubate with BSA ##

 _I've found it preferable to load the bolts from the top to the bottom of the cartridge as this results in the screws extending past the outlet and they can act as legs to stand on during the fixation and permiabilization steps._
+_BSA incubation is to prevent non-specific adsorption and reduce WBCs sticking to filter_

 1. Place the first o ring inside the notch
 2. Add the 8um filter